 Most of the time, no. It is just a coping mechanism to avoid sharing the real reasons for a breakup.
 Either the person who’s breaking up is too ashamed of those reasons or doesn’t want to be remembered as a villain.
 Either way, when things go bad in a relationship, it’s rarely a single person’s fault.
 Even if it’s true, you deserve more of an explanation as to why they are saying that.

 She is not taking accountability at all.
-Blaming you for everything is also unfair.
+Blaming you for everything is unfair.
 She is just not brave enough to admit that she was at fault too.
-It takes two to tango.
-Both messed up, that’s why it couldn’t work out.
+It takes two to tango… or to mess up a relationship.
 Admit what you did wrong.
 Don’t internalize the blame for anything that you didn’t do and move on.